tomasstolker/species/README.rst

 Attribution
 -----------

-Please cite Stolker et al. in prep. whenever results from *species* are used in a publication.
-Please also make sure to give credit to the relevant papers regarding the use of the publicly available data that *species* is profiting from.
+Please cite `Stolker et al. (2020) <https://ui.adsabs.harvard.edu/abs/2019arXiv191213316S/>`_ whenever results from *species* are used in a publication.
+Please also make sure to give credit to the relevant papers regarding the use of the publicly available data that *species* benefits from.

 Contributing
 ------------